Our service now covers areas all across Canada

 If you’ve noticed recent damage to your roofing material and you’re thinking about re-roofing your home, or you’re just curious about the ins and outs of roofing materials, we’ve got you covered.

-Now, you could have installed the longest lasting roofing material on the market onto the exterior of your home.
-However, you may have noticed it deteriorating at a faster rate then what you’ve read or heard.
+Now, you could have installed the longest-lasting roofing material on the market onto the exterior of your home.
+However, you may have noticed it deteriorating at a faster rate than what you’ve read or heard.
 Of course, all of the information we are about to provide you with are simply averages.
 It is very important to bear in mind that many factors will come into play regarding how well your roof remains in an operational state.

 These include regional weather conditions, the design of your building, how much attention and maintenance you pay to your roof, how the material was originally installed as well as the quality of the material.
 All of these factors play a vital role in determining the life expectancy of your roofing.